CongSun-dlut/CPI_extraction/README.md

 # Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge

+Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge (https://arxiv.org/pdf/1911.09487.pdf)

+### Codes ###
-Our proposed model aims to detect and classify the chemical-protein interaction in biomedical texts, which has been the state-of-the-art model for CPI extraction.
+Our proposed model aims to detect and classify the chemical-protein interaction in biomedical texts, which has been the state-of-the-art model for CPI extraction. \\

-### Repository Structure ###
 In this repository, we provide the codes of our proposed model.
 ```
 CPI Extraction